What is single-origin coffee?

 Why don’t you indicate roast levels?

-Do you personally import your coffee?
+How do you source your coffee?

-No. We work with an importer who shares our values of quality, fairness, and transparency.
+We work with an importer who shares our values of quality, fairness, and transparency.
 Working with someone who has developed close relationships with farmers and whose sole job is finding the world’s best coffee allows us the freedom to focus on roasting it.
 That’s our job.

 Do you sell certified Fair Trade coffees?